Best HydraFacial in Bangalore | Augusté Skin Facial Bangalore

 Baking Soda Scrub

-• Why it works: Gentle exfoliation removes dead skin buildup.
+• Why it works: Gentle exfoliation removes dead skin cells.

 • How to use: Mix 2 tbsp baking soda with water to form a paste, and scrub gently twice a week.